Skip to content

 Why Customer Experience Measurement is so Important

 Measuring the customer experience with customer satisfaction surveys, onboarding surveys, net promoter surveys, and churn surveys is one of the most important initiatives a company can undertake.
-That’s because when it’s appropriately collected and acted upon, feedback can be used to improve your products and services, refine your marketing message, inform your sales strategy, and more.
+When appropriately collected and acted upon, feedback can improve products and services, refine marketing messages, inform sales strategies, and more.

 However, measuring the customer experience can come with considerable risk.
-Making decisions with bad data, frustrating customers with too many surveys, sending surveys that are not well designed, or failing to act on the feedback collected can all undermine the very relationships you intend to improve.
+Making decisions with bad data, frustrating customers with too many surveys, sending poorly designed surveys, or failing to act on the feedback collected can all undermine the relationships you intend to improve.

-With that said, if your company isn’t inviting customers to formally provide feedback, you will be missing out on a goldmine of valuable information that can inform all areas of your business.
+That said, if your company isn’t inviting customers to provide feedback formally, you will miss out on a goldmine of valuable information that can inform all areas of your business.

 Let’s look at three areas that benefit greatly from measuring the customer experience: